cathalgarvey/sqrape/Readme.md

 Take a look at the test cases for an example of what works well.
 Feel free to volunteer test cases.

+### What's Not Supported?
+Pointer fields!
+If your field has a nested struct as a pointer, right now it will crash, and for reasons unknown to me you'll get no informative error while panic-catching is enabled in the entrypoint functions.
+I'm working on a fix that will initially just abort informatively on pointer fields, and later will work.

 ### Credits Reel
 Obviously, [`GoQuery`][ghgoquery] deserves a huge slice of the credit for this.